Job Prospects... At a glance

-The number of physiotherapists with annual practising certificates has grown steadily over the last several years, and is expected to continue, with more than 2 % annual growth projected out to 2026.
+The number of physiotherapists with annual practising certificates has grown steadily over the last several years, and is expected to continue, with 1.2 % annual growth projected out to 2028.

 Source: Physiotherapy Board of New Zealand

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

 Three years after completing a bachelor’s degree in physiotherapy, a majority of graduates were in employment.
-A relatively high proportion were overseas, any relatively few were in further study.
+A relatively high proportion were overseas or in further study.
 The median salary was around $56,000 three years after qualification completion.

 Demand for physiotherapists is greater than the current supply.
 Physiotherapists appear on Immigration New Zealand's long-term skill shortage list.
 If a job appears on the list, it means the government is actively encouraging skilled people in these jobs to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for physiotherapists has increased very quickly over the last few years.
-In April 2016, the number of ads was around doubled from April 2011
+The number of online job vacancies for physiotherapists has increased strongly over the last few years.
+In June 2019, the number of ads was around 50 per cent higher than in June 2013/

 Jobs advertised chart